Roadmap

 What This Enables

-Tenant-safe operational governance beyond single-turn scoring and receipt issuance.
+Tenant-safe operational example beyond single-turn scoring and receipt issuance.

 Phase 5: Federation & Advanced Controls